These Chicken Satay Lettuce Wraps are made with tons of healthy veggies, vermicelli noodles and an easy coconut-peanut dipping sauce.

 Storing and reheating

-When ready to enjoy these lettuce wraps, sprinkle some water overtop of the chicken skewers and reheat for 1-2 minutes in the microwave, then top over fresh lettuce and the leftover veggies if you're looking to serve this meal again.
-If you'd like, you can reheat the vermicelli noodles or enjoy them in the lettuce wraps cold.
-Reheat the peanut sauce until warmed and enjoy!
+When you’re ready to enjoy these lettuce wraps, sprinkle some water over top of the chicken and reheat it for 1-2 minutes in the microwave, then assemble your lettuce wraps fresh.
+If you'd like, you can also reheat the vermicelli noodles and peanut sauce, but they both taste just as good cold – it’s really a matter of personal preference.

 - Grab some glass meal prep bowls for your leftovers.